BCDA-APS/bs_model_instrument/README.md

 and [`.ipynb`](https://jupyter.org/) (Jupyter notebook).
 For more information, see the [Sphinx](https://www.sphinx-doc.org/) documentation.

-## Warnings

-### Bluesky Queueserver

-The QS host process writes files into the `qserver/` directory.
-This directory can be relocated.
-However, it should not be moved into the instrument package since that might be installed into a read-only directory.

 ## How-To Guides
 ### How to use the template